zxphyrx/highway/app/views/guides/corexy.md

 But back to CoreXY's.
 Here are the pros and cons as compared to a bedslinger or cantilever printer:

 ### Pros
 1. Very fast: The average CoreXY can print at least twice as fast as the average bedslinger.
-This is because:
+This is because of the two following:
 2. Printhead X/Y movement: Only the printhead moves sideways and forwards, instead of the entire bed, and
 3. Dual X/Y motors: Two motors drive the printhead, collaborating and reducing strain on each.
 This also improves accuracy.
 4. Bigger: CoreXY's can be built bigger than Cartesians while preserving the same quality (again, due to the bed not moving nearly as much)